codebreakymefix/NVIDIA-Containers-on-Panther-AI/readme.md

 	srun -w gpu03 -p gpu1 --pty bash -i
   	```

-	> **Tip:** You can check if you are in the GPU by just seeing if there is 'gpu03' after your username in the terminal.
+	> **Tip:** You can check if you are in the GPU Node if there is 'gpu03' after your username in the terminal.

 4. Unload/reload different Apptainer build.